Gamlingay

-Gamlingay is a village and civil parish in the South Cambridgeshire district of Cambridgeshire, England about 14 mi west southwest of the county town of Cambridge.
+Gamlingay is a village and civil parish in the South Cambridgeshire district of Cambridgeshire, England, about 14 mi west southwest of Cambridge.

 The 2011 census gives the village's population as 3,247 and the civil parish's as 3,568.

 In addition to Gamlingay village, the parish includes the outlying areas of Gamlingay Cinques, Gamlingay Great Heath and Little Heath.

 History

 An ancient village listed in the Domesday Book of 1086, the name comes from the Old English Gamelingei, meaning "the enclosure of Gamela's people".

 There has been a settlement on the site since the middle Bronze Age and there are signs of occupation from the middle Stone Age.
 The village may have first been established around a central green south of the High Street (now known as Church Street); a complex of medieval buildings stood at the east end of the green, but only a tithe barn and the house known as 'Emplins' remain today.
 Another focal point was provided by the crossroads at the other end of Church Street and houses spread to the south and east of the junction.
 In the 16th and 17th centuries, Gamlingay grew to the east towards Dutter End and west to Green End.
-By 1801, Gamlingay had a population twice as large as that of the hundred's second-largest parish, Bourn.
+By 1871, Gamlingay had a population twice as large as that of the hundred's second-largest parish, Bourn.

 Gamlingay is steeped in history, with many listed buildings in the village.
 The stone for building the church was from a quarry within the village.
 This quarry then offered the perfect location for an archery range.
 Being dug into the ground it was a safe area where archery could be practised, and thus was named 'The Butts'.
 In medieval times it was a requirement that all men over a certain age were capable of using a bow and arrow.
 The Butts is now a children's play area.